 What's a love-hate relationship without the love?
 Whatever that is, that's what I've got going with my copy of Dragon Dictate.
 I've long been a fan of dictation software, but the bugs and usability flubs in this product continually annoy me.
 Now it appears that the automatic spell checker in Mac OS X Lion causes Dragon to lose its mind and continually drop a random character … [Read more...] about The Case of the Missing Letters: Another Obnoxious Bug in Dragon Dictate

 Yesterday I noted that Apple included a full logical volume manager in Mac OS X 10.7 "Lion" without so much as a word.
 Today I am pleased to say that CoreStorage is much more functional than I had guessed, including a number of undocumented but seemingly functional commands for on-the-fly resizing of logical volumes as well as manipulation of physical volumes.
 Read on for the … [Read more...] about Undocumented CoreStorage Commands

-Apple fan boys won't like to hear this, but Mac OS X was majorly deficient in that it lacked a volume manager.
-This wouldn't seem like a big deal to the average user, but held back the operating system in so many ways.
+Apple fan boys won't like to hear this, but Mac OS X was majorly deficient in an area near and dear to my heart.
+You see, unlike every other modern operating system, Mac OS X lacked a volume manager.
+This wouldn't seem like a big deal to the average user, but it held back the operating system in many ways.
 A volume manager brings storage virtualization to an operating system, … [Read more...] about Mac OS X Lion Adds CoreStorage, a Volume Manager (Finally!)